 Exxon Mobil (XOM) surely wins the prize for most unloved mega-cap right now.
-Market sentiment is horrid, and for good reason too.
-The price of oil remains way down on its pre-pandemic level, while conditions downstream are bad too.
+Market sentiment is horrid, and for good reason.
+The price of oil remains way down on its pre-pandemic level, while conditions downstream are bad as well.
 All of that at a time when Exxon wanted to ramp up capital spending too.
 As a consequence, cash flow has been seriously squeezed and its sacrosanct dividend arguably faces greater scrutiny than at any time in the past few decades.

 In terms of the numbers, recently released financials covering 1H20 lay bare the issue.
 The company only generated around $6,300m in cash from operating activities over the first six months of the year, while the combined dividend and capital spending bill clocked in at around the $20,000m mark over the same period.
 Suffice to say, that is a big outflow gap.
 Net debt levels have risen accordingly.